 Make your first impression a lasting one.
 In a society that pays so much attention to the visual aspect of any performance, it is critical for performers to know how to deliver themselves in a manner that portrays an air of confidence, refinement, and genuine excitement.

 At IMS, each student learns the importance of polished stage etiquette as well as proper audience behavior.
 Learning how to present oneself in a public setting bolsters self-esteem and confidence.
 Through this seminar, students learn how to appropriately dress, walk, speak, and carry themselves with poise and charm on stage.
 The skills learned here reflect positively not only in concert, but in other arenas of life.
 Collectively having graced all of the world's major stages, the IMS faculty feels at home delivering this fun and interactive seminar.

-PRIVATE LESSONS, LARGE GROUP ENSEMBLE, AND CHAMBER MUSIC
+PRIVATE LESSONS, LARGE GROUP ENSEMBLE, & CHAMBER MUSIC

 Study with the BEST

 IMS is proud to boast an incredible faculty roster that comprises some of today’s most charismatic virtuosos.
 These performers have